 - Maybe part of the project falls outside the scope of what you do.

-- Maybe the client is a jerk — and you’re at a point where you can say no.
+- Maybe you think the client is a jerk—and you’re at a point where you can say no.

 We all run into situations like this sooner or later, and when they arise, we don’t just want to say “Good luck!” and send them into the hands of some random designer.
 What if they have another project in 6 months or a year that is a good fit for us?

-If we send them to another designer who we don’t have a relationship with, will they ever come back?
+If we send them away and they go to a designer who we don’t have a relationship with—who could potentially do a poor job—will they ever come back?

-And if we start scratching our new friend’s back, they’ll scratch back
+And if we start scratching our new friend’s back, they’ll scratch ours

 So a little back and forth starts, and suddenly, we’ve got a new source of qualified leads.